top of page

 Rooted in Zen Buddhist thought, this duet moves between two ideas: impermanence, and the absence of a fixed self.

-Through the body, these concepts are not explained but lived—revealing the quiet instability beneath what we think of as "me" and "you."
+Through the body, these concepts lived, revealing the quiet instability beneath what we think of as "me" and "you."

 Duration: 25 minutes